Market Cap vs Enterprise Value

 |Company B||$10 billion||$2.0 billion||$3.0 Billion||$9.0 billion|

-From the above example, it is clear that the Company A remains riskier as compared to the Company B that due to higher debt, despite their market capitalization being identical.
-Therefore, the buyer will be more likely to acquire the Company B that has no debt.
+From the above example, it is clear that Company A remains riskier as compared to Company B that due to higher debt, despite their market capitalization being identical.
+Therefore, the buyer will be more likely to acquire Company B, which has no debt.

 Why Enterprise Value provides an accurate value for a company?

 Digging further into enterprise valueEnterprise ValueEnterprise Value is a measure of a company's total value that spans the entire market rather than just the equity value.
 It includes all debt and equity-based ownership claims.
 This value, which is calculated as the market value of debt + market value of equity - cash and cash equivalents, is particularly relevant when valuing a takeover. unveils that it computes the value of the assets that allow the company to produce its product and service.
 Hence one can say that it encompasses the economic value of a firm due to the fact that it takes into consideration the equity capital and debt obligation of an enterprise.
 A key aspect that includes the total debt and total equity is because these metrics enable the company to calculate EV ratios.

 Also, look at Equity Value vs. Enterprise Value.

 : EV ratios help investors to provide key insights and comparisons between two companies that have large differences in capital structure and thereby make sound investment decisions.